materialsvirtuallab/matgl/docs/tutorials/Relaxations and Simulations using the QET Universal Potential.md

 print(f"The potential energy of CsCl at 300 K after 100 steps is {float(atoms.get_potential_energy()):.3f} eV.")
 ```

+    The potential energy of CsCl at 300 K after 100 steps is -6.407 eV.

 # Single point energy calculation

 Perform a single-point calculation for final structure using PESCalculator.